Xianglong14/HackerGuess/README.md

 # HackerGuess
-This is guess game created by my own.
+This is a guessing game created on my own.

+You can select the difficulty level on the menu option (1,2,3).